Mason Greenwood and Phil Foden: England duo out of Denmark game after coronavirus rule breach

 Both players made their full international debuts in Saturday's 1-0 Nations League over Iceland.

-Southgate will have a squad of 22 to choose from for the game in Copenhagen, which is live on Sky Sports Football from 7pm on Tuesday.
+Southgate will have a 21-man squad to choose from for the game in Copenhagen, which is live on Sky Sports Football from 7pm on Tuesday, with Kyle Walker suspended after receiving a red card in Reykjavik.

 Man Utd and Man City condemn Greenwood and Foden behaviour

-Manchester United say they are are liaising with the FA and are "disappointed with the actions of Mason Greenwood over this situation".
+Manchester United say they are "disappointed with the actions of Mason Greenwood over this situation" and it is understood they will await the findings of an FA investigation before deciding what action to take against the 18-year-old.

-The club will wait to discover if Greenwood will have to enter a 14-day quarantine on his return to England and will make a decision on his eligibility to return to training in due course.
+Greenwood will be tested for COVID-19 before he returns to training at Carrington.

 Meanwhile, Manchester City say Foden's "inappropriate" behaviour falls below the club's standards and the club support the FA regarding the incident.